Jawwad-Fida/Predicting-Irregular-Sleeping-Patterns-From-Tweets/README.md

 ## Data Availability

-When collecting data from Twitter for our experiments, we followed Twitter's rules and regulations for data privacy.
-We collect tweets after getting permission from Twitter.
-The tweets are collected using the [Twitter API, Tweepy](https://developer.twitter.com/en/products/twitter-api/academic-research) for academic research.
-According to [Twitter's policy](https://developer.twitter.com/en/developer-terms/policy), the tweets collected are their public property, which cannot be made public without their permission.
+When collecting data from X(Twitter) for our experiments, we followed X(Twitter)'s rules and regulations for data privacy.
+We collect tweets after getting permission from X(Twitter).
+The tweets are collected using the [Twitter API, Tweepy](https://developer.x.com/en/use-cases/do-research/academic-research) for academic research.
+According to [X(Twitter)'s policy](https://developer.x.com/en/developer-terms/policy), the tweets collected are their public property, which cannot be made public without their permission.
 As a result, a modified version of the data is distributed.

 ## Overall steps for dataset creation.